sigasi/sigasi_insights/content/releasenotes/sigasi-2.9.md

 -   You can now use [Eclipse Variables](http://help.eclipse.org/indigo/topic/org.eclipse.platform.doc.user/concepts/concepts-exttools.htm) in the external compiler preference field.
     ![Eclipse variables in external compiler path](/img/releasenotes/2.9/variables_in_vcom_path_a.png "Eclipse variables in external compiler path")
--   Always show “Map folder to library with the same name” action, even if that library is already in use.
+-   Always show "Map folder to library with the same name" action, even if that library is already in use.
 -   Improved **formatting of invalid code**.